Professor - Psychology

-I began teaching Psychology at MJC in 2000 after completing my Ph.D. at UC San Diego with an emphasis in psychopharmacology.
+I began teaching Psychology at MJC in 2000 after completing my Ph.D. at UC San Diego with an emphasis in neuroscience and psychopharmacology.

 My research was conducted at The Scripps Research Institute in the Department of Neuropharmacology where I studied the effects of various drugs on the rat brain and behavior.
 The majority of my doctoral research involved studying the neurobiology of nicotine dependence and withdrawal.